 Historical towns and villages of Connecticut serve a perfect backdrop for a family Christmas photo.
 Fill up on holiday cheer and Christmas spirit by experiencing some of the best light displays in New England.
 Visit New Haven, Lake Compounce and Goodwin Park to enjoy the most festive lights in the state.

-Fantasy of Lights at Lighthouse Point Park, New Haven (November–December, dates TBA)
+Fantasy of Lights at Lighthouse Point Park, New Haven (November 20–December 31, 2020)

 Fantasy of Lights at the Lighthouse Point Park in New Haven has been a holiday tradition for thousands of families in Southern New England for over twenty years.
-The dazzling nighttime drive-through display supports easter seals as well as educational, employment, social and recreational programs for people with disabilities and other challenges.
+The dazzling nighttime drive-through display supports easter seals as well as educational, employment, social, and recreational programs for people with disabilities and other challenges.
 The illuminated Lighthouse Point Park looks magical with over 60 animated displays and 100,000 lights.
 Most displays have eco-friendly LED bulbs.
 To take the experience to the next level, you can rent a pair of 3D glasses.

-Holiday Light Fantasia in Goodwin Park, Hartford (November 27, 2020–January 1, 2021)
+Holiday Light Fantasia in Goodwin Park, Hartford (November 26, 2020–January 3, 2021)

 Holiday Light Fantasia is a much-awaited holiday attraction at Greater Hartford.
 The spectacular two-mile show transforms Goodwin Park into a drive-through wonderland.
 A bright and beautiful collection of over one million lights illuminates the course.
 Visitors can enjoy whimsical holiday scenes, favorite characters, and local tributes.
 There are a few larger-than-life lighted scenes and 200 individual displays.
-Lighted animations are dedicated to Christmas, Hanukkah, New Years and Three Kings Day.
+Lighted animations are dedicated to Christmas, Hanukkah, New Years, and Three Kings Day.